timescale/docs/ai/index.md

 ---
-title: Power your AI apps with pgai on Timescale
+title: Power your AI apps with PostgreSQL
 excerpt: A description of Timescale Vector and vectors in general
 products: [cloud]
 keywords: [ai, vector, pgvector, pgvectorscale, pgai]